Mon 9 Dec 19

-Academics involved in the project include Professor Berthold Lausen, from the Department of Mathematical Sciences, Professor Ansgar Scherp and Dr Tony Russell-Rose from the School of Computer Science and Electronic Engineering, and Dr Maged Ali from the Essex Business School.
+Academics involved in the project include Professor Berthold Lausen, from the School of Mathematics, Statistics and Actuarial Science, Professor Ansgar Scherp and Dr Tony Russell-Rose from the School of Computer Science and Electronic Engineering, and Dr Maged Ali from the Essex Business School.

 Professor Lausen said: “Our first KTP with Profusion was a huge success and we are looking forward to this second project building on this.
 We really enjoy working with Profusion to contribute AI and data science that can be used to solve business challenges.
 The KTP provides many opportunities for our students as well.”

 AI Marketer will be based on three algorithms which will help identify which customers are most likely to make a purchase, which ones are at risk of ‘churning’ and never coming back, and which customers are worth nurturing because they have a high likelihood of becoming a highly valued customer.

 Further down the line, the project team hopes to build more modules – an optimizing tool to figure out the best time and day to send a marketing campaign, a nudge module to assess what is the next best action to recommend to the customer and a Recency, Frequency and Monetary Value (RFM) module to divide customers into groups to identify frequent shoppers.

 AI Marketer will also aim to empower charities to raise money for valuable social and environmental causes by enabling them to better target and evaluate potential donors.

 Essex graduate and Head of Data Science at Profusion Henrik Nordmark said: “We are very excited here at Profusion to start this next phase of our collaboration with Essex.